willjnz/carto-wj/README.md

 - Change layers's fill color to be defined by a key attribute (revenue for retail_stores, population for sociodemographics)
 - Click on features to see a tooltip showing its attributes

+  To run the application locally, complete the following steps:

+  1. clone the repository
+  2. install with npm or yarn
+  3. add an .env file to the root directory and add a REACT_APP_CARTO_accessToken and a REACT_APP_CARTO_apiBaseUrl to this file
+  4. run start with npm or yarn